Oracle machine: Alternative definitions

 These definitions are equivalent from the point of view of Turing computability: a function is oracle-computable from a given oracle under all of these definitions if it is oracle-computable under any of them.
 The definitions are not equivalent, however, from the point of view of computational complexity.
-A definition such as the one by van Melkebeek, using an oracle tape which may have its own alphabet, is required in general.
+A definition such as the one by van Melkebeek, using an oracle tape that may have its own alphabet, is required in general.

 Complexity classes of oracle machines

 The complexity class of decision problems solvable by an algorithm in class A with an oracle for a language L is called A^{L}.
 For example, P^{SAT} is the class of problems solvable in polynomial time by a deterministic Turing machine with an oracle for the Boolean satisfiability problem.
 The notation A^{B} can be extended to a set of languages B (or a complexity class B), by using the following definition: